alperozdamar/transport_layer_security_compression/README.md

   # 6. Building project

-        In order to build the project run this command.
-For running these commands you need you need to be in: $  workspace/Transport-Layer-Security/ns-3-allinone/ns-3-dev.
+        In order to build the project run this command. xFor running these commands you need you need to be in: $  workspace/Transport-Layer-Security/ns-3-allinone/ns-3-dev.

       $ ./waf configure
       $ ./waf build
       $ ./waf -- run
+      $ ./waf --run "scratch/point2point --CompressionDataRate=20"